Shawiizz/MinecraftAssetsDownloader/README.md

 ### Getting assets only
 -> `MCAssetsDownloader.getAssets("version", LOG_DISPLAY);`
 - Replace version by your choosed version.
 To get assets of the latest version, replace version by release or snapshot.
-- If you don't want to display logs, replace LOG_DISPLAY by LOG_HIDE

 > This method return a List of String